zenny/lightjail/README.md

 # Example: Jailfile for installing Ruby
 # Comments start with a # symbol, like in the shell
 name lang/ruby # Required.
 This is the directory where it will be built.
-MUST contain a slash (subdirectory) world 10.0-RELEASE # Techically optional, `uname -r` of the host will be used by default version 2.1.1 # Optional, a random string will be used by default
+MUST contain a slash (subdirectory) version 2.1.1 # Optional, a random string will be used by default world 10.0-RELEASE # Techically optional, `uname -r` of the host will be used by default from lang/common 1.0.0 # Optional.
+This is the parent overlay. copy / # Optional.
+Copies all files in the Jailfile's directory to the specified directory inside the overlay
 ---
 # After the separator, we have a shell script
 pkg install -y ruby21